zpconn/cuboctahedron/README.md

 each of its 14 faces exactly once before repeating.
 ```

 As of June 2026, this appears to be a novel result in pure mathematics (though of minor curiosity at best).
-It is celebrated result of geometry that all five Platonic solids do admit such an orbit, but the question of whether the cuboctahedron -- a quasiregular Archimedean polyhedron -- also admits this type of orbit has remained open.
+It is a celebrated result of geometry that all five Platonic solids do admit such an orbit, but the question of whether the cuboctahedron -- a quasiregular Archimedean polyhedron -- also admits this type of orbit has remained open.

 A billiard orbit is a broken line inside a polyhedron: it moves straight until
 it hits a face, then reflects by the mirror law.
 It is nonsingular when every